 Because the issue seems to be pretty common among us girls blessed with height, I decided to do some digging.
 What did I come up with?
 Not much, to be honest.
 But, there was one line of sports bras that kept coming up in my research.
 Enough to make me want to buy a few styles and review them for you.

-The brand is Moving Comfort and the styles I took for a test ride are
+The brand is Brooks (formerly Moving Comfort) and the styles I took for a test ride are

 the Juno, the Luna, and the Hot Shot.
 While these still aren't going to